iainkirkpatrick/geo-love/README.md

 aka drawing of points, lines and polygons on a map and seeing them update on another connected browser window in (near) real-time

+#PROGRESS

+- leaflet draw plugin implemented, drawing layers to the common Mapbox FeatureLayer.
+- but better (and better challenge) to convert all client-side layers to Leaflet layers, and store all server-side data as GEOJSON.

 #NOTES